Lewes Crown Court: History

 The building, which was designed by John Johnson in the classical style, was built in Portland stone between 1808 and 1812.
 The design for the building involved a symmetrical main frontage of five bays facing the High Street; the central section of three bays featured a recess with six Doric order columns supporting the upper floors; there were casement windows on the first floor and flanking wings which slightly projected forwards.
 Above the first floor windows were reliefs which depicted Wisdom, Justice and Mercy.
 The building was extended by two bays to the east in a similar style later in the 19th century.
 The building was known as "County Hall" from an early stage.

 The structure was originally used as a facility for dispensing justice but, following the implementation of the Local Government Act 1888, which established county councils in every county, it also became the meeting place of East Sussex County Council.
-The county council moved Pelham House in 1938, from when the building in Lewes High Street was used solely for accommodating the Law Courts.
+The county council moved Pelham House in 1938, from when the building in Lewes High Street was used solely for accommodating the assize courts.
 The county council then moved on from Pelham House to St Anne's Crescent in Lewes in 1968.
+Following the implementation of the Courts Act 1971, the former assizes court was re-designated Lewes Crown Court.